pfcao/abookmark/README.md

 - Keyboard shortcuts.
 - Link hint.

+**abookmark tab inbox** is a subset of abookmark.
+It has the minimal features for tab management.
 ## Privacy

 All your bookmarks are stored in your browser system.
 Abookmark does not transfer any of your data to anywhere else.